-To add, remove, or change a program on a Windows 2000-based
+To add, remove, or change a program on a Windows

-the Currently installed programs dialog box.
+remain in the Currently installed programs dialog box.
 Changing or removing a program may

 result in a number of messages about files that cannot be located, but are needed to

 complete the change or uninstallation.
 This article describes how to remove these invalid

 entries from the Add/Remove Programs tool.

 For information about how to edit the registry, view

 running Windows NT or Windows 2000, you should also update your Emergency Repair Disk

 The following steps remove only the registry entries related to a

 program as it appears in the Add/Remove Programs tool.
-To completely uninstall a
+To completely uninstall a program

-Add/Remove Programs tool, you need to clean up the physical directory structure on disk and in the
+Programs tool, you need to clean up the physical directory structure on disk and in the

 registry also.
-Use extreme caution when you perform either of these
+Use extreme caution when you perform either of these tasks.

-Start Registry Editor (Regedit.exe).
+- Start Registry Editor (Regedit.exe).

-Locate the following key:
+- Locate the following key:

-Locate the key to be deleted by locating the key name created by
+- Locate the key to be deleted by locating the key name created by

 the program.
-If the name of the key is not apparent, browse through each key and
+If the name of the key is not apparent, browse through each key and note

-Using the Registry menu, export the selected registry key to
+- Using the Registry menu, export the selected registry key to

 make a backup.
 Store the .reg file in a safe location in case you need to import it at

 a later date.

-Delete the selected registry key and its values.
+- Delete the selected registry key and its values.
 Do not delete

 the entire Uninstall key.

 - Quit Registry Editor.

-Verify that the reference in the Add/Remove Programs tool is no
+- Verify that the reference in the Add/Remove Programs tool is no

-You may have to contact the manufacturer of the program you want
+You may have to contact the manufacturer of the program you want to

-only the reference in the Add/Remove Programs tool.
+reference in the Add/Remove Programs tool.